How Does LendingTree Get Paid?

 SBA microloans

 As the name suggests, SBA microloans offer small loans up to $50,000 with no down payment required.
 Similar to the 7(a) loan, you can use microloans for general financing, including working capital, inventory, furniture and equipment.
-The maximum term is six years.
+The maximum term is 84 months.
 Interest rates are negotiable between the business owner and intermediary, typically ranging from 8.00% to 13.00%.

 SBA Express Loans

-The interest rate for SBA Express Loans is similar to SBA 7(a) loans, with a maximum of prime rate (7.75%) plus 6.5% for variable-rate loans You typically don’t need to provide collateral or a down payment for SBA Express Loans below $50,000.
+The interest rate for SBA Express Loans is similar to SBA 7(a) loans, with a maximum of the current prime rate plus 6.5%.
+You typically don’t need to provide collateral or a down payment for SBA Express Loans below $50,000.

 SBA disaster loans

 The SBA extends financing to small businesses affected by declared disasters through SBA disaster loans.
 Business owners within declared disaster areas may qualify for the SBA Economic Injury Disaster (EIDL) loan if their companies have suffered a significant economic injury.
-Declared disaster areas can be affected by natural disasters, such as hurricanes and wildfires.
-EIDLs offer up to $2,000,000 in funds with a 4.00% interest rate and repayment terms up to 360 months.
+Declared disaster areas are affected by natural disasters, such as hurricanes and wildfires.
+EIDLs offer up to $2,000,000 in funds with an interest rate at or below 4.00% and repayment terms up to 360 months.
 Eligible expenses include working capital, rent and health care benefits.

 Businesses in declared disaster areas can apply for a physical damage loan up to $2,000,000 to help repair or replace damaged property.
-The SBA enforces a maximum interest rate of 8.00% with lengthy repayment terms of up to 360 months.
+The SBA enforces a maximum interest rate of 4.00% to 8.00%, depending on whether you can obtain help without SBA assistance.
 Some business owners may qualify for mitigation assistance financing on disaster-prevention projects — installing hurricane roof straps or storm shelters, for instance.

-Business owners with low credit scores (high 500s and up) can qualify for certain disaster loans.
-Note that the EIDL program may require some collateral for loans over $25,000.
+Note that the EIDL program may require some collateral for loans over $50,000.

 Frequently asked questions